OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Graph___Style Guide.md

 			- **[[Archive]]**
 				- The purpose of this namespace is to archive unneeded pages and namespaces.
 Instead of deleting pages, make them a child of this name space, and disable
 		- ### Data Type Namespace:
-			- Data Type namespaces are
+			- Data Type namespaces is the name applied to certain namespaces on this graph.
+Typically, they share the following properties:
+				- Each page apart of this namespace use identical formatting. logseq.order-list-type:: number
+				- logseq.order-list-type:: number
 			- **[[Document]]**
 				- {{embed ((65402583-680b-4999-9244-b8550f5ed47b))}}
 				- **Formating:**